Alxandir/node-red-contrib-filament-syfter/README.md

 A set of Node-RED nodes for received events from a Filament Syfter instance, and submitting custom data fields to documents.

+These nodes rely on access to a Filament Syfter instance.
+To find out more, visit: https://syfter.ai/

 ## Install

 There are multiple ways to install `node-red-contrib-filament-syfter`.
 The official ways are described in the Node-RED [documentation](https://nodered.org/docs/getting-started/adding-nodes).
 The name of the package for installation is `node-red-contrib-filament-syfter`.